vanilla-extracts/a-witchy-best-friend/awb.typ

 #middle

 The wedding was small, but it was on purpose, our families were there, looking proud of us, our friends, Violet and her boyfriend, Jim and his now married partner, Valentina and her polycule (a boyfriend, two girlfriends and one enby-friend as they called themselves) and of course my sister were all there too looking proud of us.
-My sister was my witness while Clara’s brother was her man of honor, it’s funny considering our usual roles, but what’s a better time than our wedding to annoy normativity?
+My sister was my witness while Clara’s brother was her man of honor, it’s funny considering our usual roles, but what’s a better time than our lesbian wedding to annoy normativity?

 The day has been exhausting but here we were, as newly married wives, cuddled in our bed waiting for sleep to take us.